 - Rinse the floor.
 Thoroughly rinse the floor with a hose, if possible, or buckets of water.
 Use a squeegee or push broom to remove as much water as possible from the floor.
 Finally, dry mop the floor.

 - Repeat, if necessary.
 It is not unusual, especially with old concrete stains, to have to clean the surface several times.
 If you aren't satisfied with the results, repeat the process.
-But this time, consider adding less water to the cleaner and leaving it on the stain a little longer.
+This time, consider adding less water to the cleaner and leaving it on the stain a little longer.

 - Keep the floor clean at all times.
 Regular sweeping and quick action on liquid spills will reduce your need for a concrete cleaner.